filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 2. Initialise the `market` node.
 This performs a one-time setup of the markets node.
 Part of that setup includes updating the `Peer ID` and the `Multiaddr` in the miner actor by submitting a message on chain.
 This is necessary so that storage and retrieval clients know that this miner's **deal-making** endpoint is now publicly dialable/reachable on a new address (the new `market` node).

 Note that `lotus-miner` interacts with one repository or another depending on the `LOTUS_MINER_PATH` environment variable!

+This command should be run on the `markets` miner instance host, as it is creating the `markets` miner instance repository, among other actions.

 ```shell
 export LOTUS_MINER_PATH=~/markets-repo-location